IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ### Plugging everything together

-Now this actually falls under "hoops i needed to jump through".
+Now this actually falls under "hoops I needed to jump through".
-But i think its quite estetic.
+But I think its quite esthetic.

 Here are the Pieces we have so far:

 The DOM-Element, the Monoco-Editor-Worker, the TextMate-Worker, the Language-Server.
 With Worker i mean [Web Worker](https://de.wikipedia.org/wiki/Web_Worker).
-Web-Worker's allow javascript code to be executed separated from the main-thread.
+Web-Worker's allow JavaScript code to be executed separated from the main-thread.

-All thats left is is a Worker that forwards the Language-server WASM component.
+All that's left is a Worker that forwards the Language-server WASM component.

-Here is the architekture:
+Here is the architecture:

 ![](img/setup.png)

 # How does Qlue-ls compare against other software?

 Now we have a language server we can use in various Editors that has limited capabilities.
-How does this compare against other software thats out there?
+How does this compare against other software that's out there?

-Here is what i found:
+Here is what I found:

 | Tool                                                                                | Description                                                                                                               | Platform     | Mainainer                                                             | FOSS          |
 | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- | ------------ | --------------------------------------------------------------------- | ------------- |